joe-herman/joe-herman.github.io/_posts/2021-07-31-remotely-inclusive.md

 * ["Zoom fatigue" is real](https://ideas.ted.com/zoom-fatigue-is-real-heres-why-video-calls-are-so-draining/).
 Allow bio breaks and meetingless time between meetings.
   * In my experience, meetings that start a few minutes late tend to be better than meetings that end a few minutes early.

-* Expect the first couple minutes of a meeting to be tech checks and banter.
+* The opening minutes should be dedicated to tech checks and banter.
 Everyone's audio/video checks take a moment, and remote coworkers don't get the spontaneous coffee machine chats that onsite coworkers do, so while everyone is getting settled in, say hi!

 * Checklists of things to consider before meeting:
   * What's the goal of this meeting?